Ord River Hydro Power Station

-Ord River Hydro Power Station is a hydroelectric power station on the Ord River in Western Australia.
+Ord River Hydro Power Station is a hydroelectric power station operated by Pacific Blue.
+It is located on the Ord River in Western Australia.
 It has four turbines, with a generating capacity of 30 MW of electricity.

 The power station was opened on 10 May 1996 and began generating power in April 1997, with four 7.5 MW turbines.
 It supplies electricity to the nearby Argyle Diamond Mine, and the towns of Kununurra and Wyndham.